New Nation Movement NPC v President of the Republic of South Africa: Judgment

-“[T]here is no reason in my view to restrict the meaning of our clause on the freedom of association merely to the positive.
-The Constitution was intended to grant freedoms, not restrict them.
-I hold therefore that section 18 of the Constitution also protects the right to refrain from association.”

 He also discussed the respondents argument that if one did not like the choice of parties, it was inexpensive to form ones own.
 The justice dismissed this argument again stating that:

-If it is an individual’s fundamental right to be free to associate with whomsoever she or he wishes, surely it must equally be one’s fundamental right to be free not to associate with anybody whatsoever.

-He argued that there were advantages to being a member of a political party but that there also impediments such as having to toe the party position, etc. Quoting Section 15(1) (Freedom of Thought) of the Constitution, being coerced to join a political party could go against a persons conscience.
+He argued that there were advantages to being a member of a political party but that there also impediments such as having to toe the party position, etc. Quoting Section 15(1) (Freedom of Thought) of the Constitution, being coerced to join a political party could go against a person's conscience.
 In discussing the applicant Ms. Revell's argument, he stated that "in being free of those shackles will make Ms Revell directly answerable to her nation, not to a political party."

 In outlining a remedy, he argued that constitutional invalidity must follow, arguing against the idea that the judicial branch was interfering in the legislative process.
 He argued there was no legislation occurring at the moment to change the electoral system and that Speaker, in her affidavit, affirmed that, hence no there was no judicial interference.
-Therefore, under section 172(1)(a) of the Constitution, the court has the power “to declare that any law or conduct that is inconsistent with the Constitution is invalid to the extent of its inconsistency”.
+Therefore, under section 172(1)(a) of the Constitution, the court has the power "to declare that any law or conduct that is inconsistent with the Constitution is invalid to the extent of its inconsistency".
 In order not to invalidate the previous elections, he declared invalidity from the date of the judgement and when setting a period of suspension, decided on 24 months as opposed to 36 months as suggested by the Speaker if a ruling went against the respondents.
 A decision was made for the Applicants, and orders issued.